shemlock/team-generator/README.md

 * The sample html file is also available in the sample repo which can be found here: https://github.com/shemlock/sample-team-html
 * The link to the deployed application for the sample html file is available here: https://shemlock.github.io/sample-team-html/

-The screenshot below is an example of a team webpage created with a html file that was generated using the Team Generator Application.
+The screenshot below is an example of a team webpage created with a html file that was generated using the Team Generator Application and showcases it's appearence and functionality.

  ![webpage](assets/images/site.png)